Greetings & well met! I’m Ailene.

 Ailene Cuthbertson is an artist, creativity coach, and founder of Old Mountain Art, creating romantic fantasy fine art for modern-day romantics who want their home to feel as fantastic as their mind.

 Ailene was a finalist in the 2018 Emergent award at the New Zealand Art Show and twice, the recipient of the Oriel Hoskins Scholarship to complete her Diploma of Art and Creativity (Honours) through The Learning Connexion.
-Her art has won a Special Merit Award at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
+Her art has won awards at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
 She has shown her work at exhibitions and galleries throughout New Zealand and around the world, and is a regular at the local arts weekend open studio tour.